Skip to content

 “Delinear,” Barbara Edwards Contemporary, Toronto, Canada

-“Joe Fig: Inside the Painter’s Studio,” Massachusetts College of Art, Boston, MA
+“Joe Fig: Inside the Painter’s Studio,” Massachusetts College of Art and Design, Boston, MA

 “In the Presence of Light,” Danese Gallery, New York, NY